High-profile UK prison escapes

 Soviet spy George Blake escapes from Wormwood Scrubs, 1966

 Former British spy George Blake was sentenced to 42 years in 1961 after being exposed as a Soviet double agent.

-Eighty-three IRA prisoners escape from The Maze, 1983
+IRA prisoners escape from the Maze, 1983

 The men - who had been convicted of offences ranging from murder to causing explosions - escaped after taking a number of prison guards hostage.

-The incident was deeply embarrassing for the government, with then Prime Minister Margaret Thatcher describing it as "the gravest [break out] in our present history."
+The incident was deeply embarrassing for the UK government, with then Prime Minister Margaret Thatcher describing it as "the gravest [break out] in our present history."

 IRA prisoners break out of Brixton Prison, 1991